kristopherjohnson/cxxforth/cxxforth.cpp.md

 This means that the address of a `Definition` is also the address of a code field.
 We will use such an address as our Forth _execution token_ (xt).

+`Definition` has a static field `executingWord` that contains the address of the `Definition` that was most recently executed.
+This can be used by `Code` functions to refer to their definitions.

     using Code = void(*)();